Islam gives a person a clear perspective

 “And (do) not mix the Truth with [the] falsehood and conceal the Truth while you [you] know.”
 (Surah Al-Baqarah 2:42 )

-A person always speaking the truth means he is an honest, trustworthy and faithful person.
-Truthfulness is something that is to be cultivated till it becomes implanted in a person’s soul and disposition and therefore reflected throughout the person’s character—the positive reciprocal effect of behaving truthfully with people in this worldly life.
+A person who always speaks the truth means he is an honest, trustworthy and faithful person.
+Truthfulness is something that is to be cultivated till it becomes implanted in a person’s soul and disposition, and therefore reflected throughout the person’s character, the positive reciprocal effect of behaving truthfully with people in this worldly life.

-Allah revealed too many verses about truthfulness in The Holy Quran:
+Allah revealed many verses about truthfulness in The Holy Quran:

 • “Truly Allah loves the Muttaqin.”
 (Quran, 3:76)